canassa13/nlw-web-ecoleta/README.md

 After merging your receipt request to done, you can delete a branch from yours.

-## :memo: License

-This project is under the MIT license.
-See the [LICENSE](https://github.com/DanielObara/NLW-1.0/blob/master/LICENSE) for details.

 Made with ♥ by Pedro Canassa :wave: [Get in touch!](https://www.linkedin.com/in/pedrocanassa/)